deroproject/DIPS/DIP-template.md

 ## Motivation

-Clear explanation of why current protocol is inadequate to address the problem the PIP solves.
+Clear explanation of why current protocol is inadequate to address the problem the DIP solves.

 ## Specification